trygve-lie/yocto.js/README.md

 ### .each() - Loop over each object in a list

-Loops over each object in any list.
+Loops over each object in a query result.
 The first argument to the each() method is a callback where the value for the first argument is the object in the iteration.

 ```javascript
 db.each(function(obj){ });